lambdaclass/afk_gacha_game/server/rust_tests_app/README.md

  You can actually use any assert-like macro, but this will only be reported as nif panic and won't give too much information about the failing test.
 That's why assert_result! is used.
-Were the test to fail, you'll get a message detailing how and where the test has failed
+Were the test to fail, you'll get a message detailing how and where the test has failed.